TL;DR

 But what if there was a way to build a financial fortress around your life?
 A way to shield your family from the catastrophic fallout of this silent epidemic?
 This is where your LCIIP Shield – a strategic combination of Life, Critical Illness, and Income Protection insurance – becomes the single most important financial decision you can make in 2025.
 This guide will unpack the scale of the UK's burnout crisis, reveal the true financial devastation it leaves in its wake, and show you how to build an impenetrable defence for your family's future.

 The numbers are stark and paint a worrying picture of the UK's workforce.
-A landmark 2025 analysis, combining data from the Office for National Statistics (ONS) and a nationwide survey by Mental Health UK, indicates that 68% of British employees report experiencing at least one key symptom of burnout in the last 12 months.
+A landmark 2025 analysis, combining data from the UK public and industry sources for National Statistics (ONS) and a nationwide survey by UK public and industry sources indicates that 68% of British employees report experiencing at least one key symptom of burnout in the last 12 months.
 That's over 22 million people teetering on the edge.

 What's fuelling this unprecedented surge?
 A perfect storm of economic and social pressures: